sschattgen/clumping/README.md

 `jb` - beta joining gene
 `cdr3a` - alpha CDR3 amino acid sequence
 `cdr3b` - beta CDR3 amino acid sequence

+Really and paired TCR sequences in tabular format could be used by setting columns to these names.

+### Run test

 For the test run: